Chilipp/Climate-12K-Analysis/CONTRIBUTING.md

 ### Pull Requests

 New contributions are added to this repository through Github pull requests.
-Make a [fork of this repository](https://github.com/Chilipp/Climate12K-Analysis/fork) to your own Github account and then create a new pull request with the necessary changes.
+Make a [fork of this repository](https://github.com/Chilipp/Temperature12K-Analysis/fork) to your own Github account and then create a new pull request with the necessary changes.

 Please make sure that you

 * Document new code based on the [Documentation Styleguide](#documentation-styleguide)
-* End all files with a newline and follow the [PEP8](https://www.python.org/dev/peps/pep-0008/), e.g. by using [flake8](https://pypi.org/project/flake8/)
+* End all python files with a newline and follow the [PEP8](https://www.python.org/dev/peps/pep-0008/), e.g. by using [flake8](https://pypi.org/project/flake8/)

 ### Adding new tests